6 Questions Choose Your Perfect CRM System

 4. Are your requirements industry-specific?

-Your industry may be extremely specialised in terms of its processes and procedures that need to be managed.
+Your industry may be highly specialised in terms of its processes and procedures that need to be managed.
+Some technology solutions are specific to vertical markets, or have been developed to meet these requirements.
+This may include charities, educational organisations, housing associations and healthcare firms.

-An emphasis on a highly vertical solution will likely rule out many entry level packages that lack the flexibility to adapt to fit these industry specific processes and terminology which narrows the field to those applications and vendors with expertise in your industry.
+The need for a highly verticalised solution will likely rule out many entry level CRM packages which lack the flexibility to adapt to fit these specific processes and industry terminology.

-Beyond Microsoft Office applications, you will also likely want to connect
+Beyond Microsoft Office apps and services, you will also likely want to unify, or at least, connect your data.

-A major challenge that many organisations often face to service customers or assess performance is connecting up the various bits of data that are held in different places.
+A major challenge that many organisations face is connecting up the various bits of data that are held in different places.
+For example, data silos present a formidable challenge to improving service delivery, running personalised marketing campaigns and reducing sales administration.

 - Your website to import new enquiries and leads